bvoight/mutvar_fwdRegr/README.md

 This uses the *training* rate files to build the model out.

-This script also maintains the "hierarchy of constraint": when adding increasingly complex interactions (i.e., 3-way), if the lower order terms are not present (2-way, 1-way), it will add those, increase the degree of freedom, and performs the F-test in the context with those additional parameters.
+This script also maintains the "hierarchy of constraint": when adding increasingly complex interactions (i.e., 3-way), if the lower order terms are not present (2-way, 1-way), it will add those, increase the degree of freedom, and performs the F-test with the increased number of additional parameters (and higher df's)

 2. calls `auto_CVsummary.pl`, which performs the cross validation and summary analysis automatically for all models developed.